hlindberg/misc-puppet-docs/data-in-modules.md

 * Use of Hiera-1 makes a clean separation of data and code
-* The centralized nature of Hiera-1 gives us new issues we end up with a plethora of hierarchical levels and flea market of small data files since we need to solve the issues of every module in one place.
+* The centralized nature of Hiera-1 gives us new issues we end up with a plethora of hierarchical levels and flea market of small data files since we need to support the requirements of every module in one place.
 * We must manually maintain this structure as modules change.
 * We must manually maintain this structure as we add or remove modules

 Possible work arounds for some of the problems, but none of them are very appealing:

-* We could point directly to the data in modules (and not having to copy the data), this makes it easier to get upgrades but requires that modules are always located at the same relative position.
+* We could point directly to the data in modules (and not having to copy the data), this makes it easier to get updates but requires that modules are always located at the same relative position.
 * We could symlink the data to the central location